 The breed made its way to the U.S. in 1929 but didn’t really become popular until the 1970s.
 Today, the breed is kept largely as an egg breed.
 They are active foragers and can lay as many as 240 eggs per year.
 There are some reports that females will lay up to 300 eggs per year.

 Khaki Campbells are quick to go broody and make excellent mothers, making them ideal for breeders that want a sustainable flock.
 They’re very hardy and have been known to flourish in both tropical climates and extremely cold climates.

 Khaki Campbells are attractive with brown and buff plumage.
 Drakes have a dark green head, resembling a Rouen or Mallard.
 They are smaller ducks, topping out at 4.5 pounds at maturity.

 Magpie ducks were brought into the United States in the 1960s.
-They are a light bodied breed that are used for both meat and eggs.
+They are a light-bodied breed that is used for both meat and eggs.
 Magpies weigh between 4-4.5 pounds at maturity.

 They are perfectly at home on both land and water.
 Magpies cannot fly for long periods, but they are easily startled and will often leap into the air and fly for short distances.

 Meat from Magpie ducks is coveted and is considered gourmet quality.
 The white feathers on the underside make them easier to clean.
 They’re also prolific egg layers and can lay as many as 290 eggs per year.
 The eggs are medium-large and white in color.

 Magpie ducks aren’t as popular as some of the other breeds listed but they make wonderful ducks for homesteading.
 The meat produced from one duck is often enough for 2-3 people and they have a high level of egg production.
 Magpies have a high level of fertility, making them easy to breed future generations.